 For their price, I wouldn't consider these filters or filter holder good value for money.

-Time has moved on and most companies have improved their range incidently as have Lee but with that in mind, it took an incredibly long time for them to move forward and for that reason you tend to see fewer of them in use today.
+Time has moved on and most companies have improved their range incidentally as have Lee but with that in mind, it took an incredibly long time for them to move forward and for that reason you tend to see fewer of them in use today.

 Verdict...
 Colour cast was just wrong straight out of the box.
-Holder design needs to be improved on, Nd grads in Resin considering the price is crazy, lastly the price of the ring adaptors are very expensive.
+Holder design needs to be improved on, Nd grads in Resin considering the price is crazy, the price of the ring adaptors are very expensive.
 If you want a polariser they are incredibly expensive and have a design flaw in that light can get in between the polariser and ND filter or lens, this is a major problem at times.

 Next on the journey was Nisi, I have to say I like the filters themselves they are fairly colour neutral and their filter holder is nice enough.